On generating series of finitely presented operads: Remarks and conjectures

 Firstly, in many cases the dimensions $\dim {\p}_n$ for such an operad $\p$ can be calculated explicitly (see~\cite{ufn, giza,dr, bd}).
 In such cases, these dimensions are presented as linear combinations of integer exponents of $n$ with polynomial coefficients.
 In particular, the corresponding exponential generating functions are differential algebraic, that is, they satisfy the conclusion of our Corollary~\ref{cor::main_cor}.

-Secondly, the only non-symmetric associative operads are the finite-dimensional ones defined by the identity $x_1x_2 \dots x_n =0$ (operads of nilpotent associative algebras); obviously, the generating series of such operads do satisfy the conclusions of our Theorem~\ref{th-nonsym} and Corollary~\ref{cor::nonsym_constant_growth}.
+Secondly, the only non-symmetric associative operads are the finite-dimensional ones defined by the identity $x_1x_2 \dots x_n =0$ (operads of nilpotent associative algebras); obviously, the generating series of such operads satisfy the conclusions of our Theorem~\ref{th-nonsym} and Corollary~\ref{cor::nonsym_constant_growth}.

 Thirdly, the sequence of dimensions of an associative operad has either polynomial or exponential growth (by the results of Regev and Kemer, see~\cite[Theorems~4.2.4 and~7.2.2]{giza}).
 This fact is similar to our Corollary~\ref{cor::sym_constant_growth}.

-After these observations, we think that our Corollary~\ref{cor::main_cor} (which suggests Expectation~\ref{main_thesys}) holds in a more general situation, that is, for a wider class of symmetric operads containing both operads with a finite shuffle regular Gr\"obner basis and associative operads.
+After these observations, we think that Corollary~\ref{cor::main_cor} (which suggests Expectation~\ref{main_thesys}) holds in a more general situation, that is, for a wider class of symmetric operads containing both operads with a finite shuffle regular Gr\"obner basis and associative operads.